marcjulianschwarz/obsidian-vault-blog/Posts/tilterminalaliases.md

   - Misc
 ---

-> **Edit** (17.12.2024): After more than a year of using Oh My Zsh and many custom aliases, my most used and favourite aliases are `go <marker-name>` (for going to a marked directory) and `b` (short for back + performing `cd ..`).
+> **Edit** (17.12.2024): After more than a year of using Oh My Zsh and custom aliases, my most used and favourite aliases are `go <marker-name>` (for going to a marked directory) and `b` (short for back + performing `cd ..`).
 Oh My Zsh is awesome!

 > **Edit** (20.07.2023): The open source framework [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh)  makes it even easier to manage complex zsh configurations and there are tons of plugins that add useful aliases.

 Today I learned ([TIL](https://www.marc-julian.de/tags/TIL.html)) that you can define aliases and functions inside of most command line applications like bash or zsh shells.
-For zsh, the config file `.zshrc` is located directly in the user folder.
-You can edit it in any text editer (on some systems, you might need to open it as an admin or run your preferred command with `sudo`).
+For zsh, you can find the `.zshrc` config file directly in the user folder.
+You can edit it in any text editor (on some systems, you might need to open it as an admin or run your preferred command with `sudo`).

-When you are done, run the following command to execute the file and reload all defined aliases and functions.
+Run the following command to execute the file and reload all defined aliases and functions.

 ```shell
 source .zshrc